vmware-archive/purser/README.md

 Wouldn't it be great if you know the cost of you Kuberentes deployed applications, not matter the cloud of your choice?
 Don't you wish there was an easy way to incorporate your budgeting and cost savings at a level of control that was entirely based on application level components rather than infrastructure?

-## What is Kuber
+## What is Purser

-Kuber provides cost visibility of services, microservices and applications deployed with Kubernetes in a cloud neutral manner.
+Purser provides cost visibility of services, microservices and applications deployed with Kubernetes in a cloud neutral manner.
 It does so at a granular level and over time ranges that match with budget planning.

-Kuber is an extension to Kubernetes.
+Purser is an extension to Kubernetes.
 More specifically, it is a tool interfacing with ``kubectl`` that helps you query for cost based on native Kubernetes artifacts as well as your own custom defined services.
-In addition, Kuber allows for alerting on budget adherence and helps enforce budgets and savings.
+In addition, Purser allows for alerting on budget adherence and helps enforce budgets and savings.

-Kuber currently supports Kubernetes deployments on Amazon Web Services.
+Purser currently supports Kubernetes deployments on Amazon Web Services.
 Support for VMware vSphere, Azure, Google Compute Engine are planned.

 ## Features

 * Query cost associated with Kubernetes native groups
-* Extend Kuber with YAML based declarative custom service, microservice and application definitions
+* Extend Purser with YAML based declarative custom service, microservice and application definitions
 * Capability for control over time range for cost query
 * Capability for cost analysis based on resource Usage or Allocation
 * Visibility into Cost savings oppurtunities